 - + details/register

-Tuition includes breakfast, lunch, all learning materials, 360-assessment and parking.
+Tuition includes breakfast, lunch, course materials and parking.
 There is a 10% discount for three or more registrants from the same company.

 Outcome and Objectives